GVR Report cover CRISPR-based Gene Editing Market (2026 - 2033)Report

 End Use Insights

-The pharmaceutical & biotechnology segment led the market with the largest revenue share of 46.22% in 2024.
+Based on end use, the pharmaceutical & biotechnology companies segment led the market with the largest revenue share of 46.1% in 2025.
 Pharmaceutical and biotechnology companies are at the forefront of addressing a range of genetic disorders and complex diseases, such as sickle cell anemia, cystic fibrosis, and various cancers, by leveraging CRISPR technology to develop targeted therapies.
 Recent industry developments further underscore the growth potential of this segment.
 Numerous biotech firms are actively conducting clinical trials employing CRISPR technology, with regulatory agencies increasingly supporting these initiatives.
 This trend reflects growing confidence in the safety and efficacy of CRISPR applications.
 For instance, in May 2023, Vertex Pharmaceuticals Incorporated and CRISPR Therapeutics announced a new non-exclusive licensing agreement.
 This collaboration focuses on utilizing CRISPR Therapeutics’ CRISPR/Cas9 gene editing technology to expedite the development of Vertex’s hypoimmune cell therapies for type 1 diabetes, showcasing the practical applications and transformative potential of CRISPR in treating chronic conditions.

 CRISPR-based Gene Editing Market Share